Killkase42/Metal-melting-Furnace/README.md

 # Second Protoype
 The second prototype was a propane torch with its own insulated chamber.
 These ideas were inspired by many commercial smelters.

-The material of the chamber, instead of fiberglass or mineral wool, was a silicate omprising thirty-percent clay and the remaining crushed up glass bottles was used (measured by volume).
+The material of the chamber, instead of fiberglass or mineral wool, was a silicate comprising thirty-percent clay and the remaining crushed up glass bottles was used (measured by volume).
 This was done due to easy sourcing of the materials.
 A steel bucket was used to contain the insulating mixture.
 Standard bricks were used to cover the top when in use.
 The torch was made of plumbing hardware, teflon tape, and a thirty-PSI regulator.
 (drawing/picture)